AbdulrahmanAlsayedSallam/Pacman-AI/README.md

     python autoPlay.py
 ```

-To observe a single game of Pacman run the command below
+To observe a single game of Pacman using ReflexAgent run the command below

 ```sh
 python pacman.py -p ReflexAgent -l mediumClassic --frameTime 0